MSallermann/chemfit/docs/index.rst

-   from ase.calculators.lj import LennardJones from ase import Atoms import numpy as np from scme_fitting.multi_energy_objective_function import MultiEnergyObjectiveFunction from scme_fitting.fitter import Fitter
+   from ase.calculators.lj import LennardJones from ase import Atoms import numpy as np from chemfit.multi_energy_objective_function import MultiEnergyObjectiveFunction from chemfit.fitter import Fitter

    ########################
    # Define the factories